Introduction to SQL Commands

 This post was about the important SQL commands which form the base of the database querying language.
 Hope you liked the article.
 Stay connected.

 This has been a guide to SQL Commands.
-Here we have discussed basic as well as advanced SQL Commands and some immediate SQL Commands.
+Here we have discussed basic, intermediate as well as advanced SQL Commands along with tips and tricks to use.
 You may also look at the following article to learn more-